jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 But here's the crucial insight: the benefits don't come automatically.
 You need the right framework for team coordination, communication protocols, and performance management.

-## The Three Horizons of Multi-Agent Systems
+## Multi-Agent Systems in the Three Horizons Framework

-This is where the **Three Horizons framework** becomes essential for understanding multi-agent strategy:
+Understanding where multi-agent systems fit within the **Three Horizons framework** is essential for strategic implementation:

 ### **Horizon 1: Personal AI**
 Individual AI agents enhance personal productivity.
 Think ChatGPT for writing, AI tools for analysis, or personal assistants for task management.

-### **Horizon 2: Agent Teams (Multi-Agent Systems)**
+### **Horizon 2: Team-AI Collaboration**
-This is where multi-agent systems shine.
-Specialized agents work together as coordinated teams, each bringing unique capabilities to solve complex problems.
+This is where multi-agent systems become valuable as **one tactical approach** within team-AI collaboration.
+Teams can deploy specialized agent teams to handle complex workflows, coordinate research and analysis, or manage multi-step processes - but multi-agent systems are one tool within the broader team-AI collaboration revolution.

 ### **Horizon 3: Process Intelligence**
-Multi-agent systems become the organizational nervous system, orchestrating intelligence across all business functions.
+Multi-agent systems can become part of the organizational intelligence infrastructure, but they serve the larger goal of enterprise-wide AI integration and process transformation.

-The key insight is that **multi-agent systems represent the evolution of Horizon 2 to enterprise scale**.
-This goes beyond having multiple AI tools - it's about creating intelligent teams that can handle complex, multi-step processes at scale.
+The key insight is that **multi-agent systems are a powerful implementation approach within Team-AI Collaboration**, not the defining characteristic of Horizon 2.
+They excel when teams need to coordinate complex, multi-step workflows that benefit from specialized agent collaboration.

 ## The Market Validation: Y Combinator's Big Bet